-You don't need to
+You don't need to decide today

 Home decisions go beyond the house.
 They connect to your life, family routines, financial security, and your future.
 These choices matter because they impact many things that you care about.

 The urge to move can feel strong.
 Homes for sale come and go, friends share their moving stories, and the market changes.
 But feeling rushed is not the same as knowing what you want.
+They can even be opposites.

-Don’t let outside pressures—like market trends or advice—limit your choices.
+Thinking time is not doing nothing.
+Don't let outside pressures - like market trends or the advice of others - limit your choices.
 The best decisions about where and how you live come from a calm mind, not a hurried one.

 The real decision